 We recommend you analyze and test your browser-based integration scenarios even if it is just single sign-on using an external SAML provider.
 Pure intranet scenarios using a single common domain name (like *.acme.corp) are not affected.

 If your applications are affected, follow one of the solution options described above.
+The preferred solution is to use a current patch level of SAP kernel or SAP Web Dispatcher and activate the SameSite=None cookie attribute by profile parameter.
 And as always, should you be uncertain don’t hesitate to ask for help.